dcoeurjo/CorrectedNormalCurrent/README.md

 [CorrectedNormalCurrentFormula.h](https://github.com/dcoeurjo/CorrectedNormalCurrent/blob/master/CorrectedNormalCurrentFormula.h)
 file.
 We rely on [CGAL](https://cgal.org) for the Monge form via Jet Fitting approach.
 This project also relies on the [DGtal](dgtal.org) library for basic linear algebra.
-The project heavily uses [polyscope](http://polyscope.run) for the visualization ans the graphical interface.
+The project heavily uses [polyscope](http://polyscope.run) for the visualization and UI.

 If you would like to include our CNC estimators in your project, you would just need to copy the